Which place is cheaper, Cusco or Cordoba?

 Cusco has a subtropical highland climate with a pleasant daytime temperature year around.
 There are two distinct seasons with the dry season being between May and August and the wet season between December and March.
 During the dry season there is plenty of sun with occasional nighttime freezes.
 Frost is less common in the wet season.

-For some great organized tour ideas, see The Best Adventure Tours to Argentina, The Best Family-Friendly Tours to Argentina, The Best One-Week (7-Day) Tours from Cusco, and The Best 3-Day Tours from Cusco.
+For some great organized tour ideas, see The Best 3-Week Tours in Argentina, The Best One-Week (7-Day) Tours from Buenos Aires, The Best One-Week (7-Day) Tours from Cusco, and The Best 3-Day Tours from Cusco.

 Looking for a hotel in Cordoba or Cusco?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.